iotaledger/iota.js/README.md

 ### `getAccountData`

-Similar to `getTransfers`, just a bit more comprehensive in the sense that it also returns the `balance` and `addresses` that are associated with your account (seed).
+Similar to `getTransfers`, just a bit more comprehensive in the sense that it also returns the `addresses`, `transfers`, `inputs` and `balance` that are associated and have been used with your account (seed).
 This function is useful in getting all the relevant information of your account.
 If you want to have your transfers split into received / sent, you can use the utility function `categorizeTransfers`

 #### Input
 ```